Hoddesdon. Dr West Memorial Home

-Inmates were elected by the Trustees.
+Inmates (later known as residents) were elected by the Trustees.
 They had to be from Hoddesdon.
 They could be either sex, with preference given to a married couple.
 Religious affiliation (or lack of it) was not to be a factor.
 They would live rent and rate free.
 Some tenancy documents are held at Lowewood Museum.

 Miss Christie (a Trustee) took a lot of interest and could often be seen up a ladder clearing the gutters.
 Mr Luxon did the garden and was paid a small fee.
 A 1985 letter from Curwen Carter & Evans to P J Gandon at the vicarage noted that Mr & Mrs Hummerstone (both about 85 years old) were to be allowed to live in the home till they died.
 Proposals to instal a bathroom were to be left till then so as not to disturb them.